Nexfinity/CakeyBot-Wiki/changelists/changelist-2022.md

 ### Added

 * You can now attach a custom embed to your auto responders and custom commands!
-* To create an embed, log in to our web dashboard and navigate to the "**Embed Editor**" page which will take you to: [https://cakey.bot/dashboard/public/embed-editor](https://cakey.bot/dashboard/public/embed-editor).
-Once on this page, you can customize the embed to your heart's content and copy the browser URL.
-You then take the browser URL you copied and paste it into the embed or custom command of your choice in the "**Embed URL**" input field.
 * Note: For the time being custom embeds will be limited to Premium servers only.

 # April 5th - Song Thumbnails